-Board members work collaboratively to accomplish the Annual Goals, to hire and evaluate the superintendent, to monitor and create the policies that govern our students and district and to oversee the financial operations of the district.
-In fact, the board trustees are not involved in the day to day operations of the district.
+Board members work collaboratively to accomplish the Annual Goals, to hire and evaluate the superintendent, to monitor and create the policies that govern our students and district, and to oversee the financial operations of the district.
+In fact, the board trustees are not involved in the day-to-day operations of the district.

 It is during these regular meetings that official business will be brought to vote.
 Oftentimes, the board will meet as a whole in a study session prior to the regular meeting.
-In addition, all members of the board, with the exception of the president, are assigned to one of two committees.
-The committees are BIC (Board Instruction Committee) and FFLA (Finance, Facilities and Legal Affairs) and typically meet once per month.
-All dates and times for any of these meeting can be found on the calendar on district's web site.

 If you are interested in running for a school board position, please contact the Oakland County Election Division.
 There are papers that need to be filed by the appropriate 'Last Date of Filing,' approximately 90 days before an election.